 There are some physical indicators that may help you.
 More so if you are reactive, or highly reactive to the cold.
 Things you can monitor when you can’t run to the Dr on a moments notice.
-When waiting more time for blood test results may cause more serious medical issues.
+When waiting more time for blood test result, may cause more serious medical issues.
 Or when scheduling a Dr appointment for a problem in which the next available appointment ends up too far out into the future.

 For some, the 3 observations listed might help you make a decision to go to the ER of a hospital, or wait it out?
 For others without the luxury of medical insurance to cover expensive testing, the below 3 guides may be helpful in making choices that have financial repercussions?
 But be aware things other than CAD can mimic the same symptoms.
 Seek professional medical attention when necessary, or when in doubt.

 It has been a long and difficult journey between those two points in time.
 But our mental health is better knowing what to expect.
 Things that seem to repeat in cycles nearly every year.
 Especially in the cold weather seasons.

 Long term affects of constant or accumulative exposures and reactions in the form of Hemolysis may lead to organ damage, Neuropathy, and who knows what else.

-Stage #1 Minor but needs to be eliminated.
+Stage #1 or Minor but needs to be eliminated.
 Don’t keep repeating it!
 Short term with consecutive reactions, may cause accumulative harm.
 In the form of a lowered Red Blood Count.
 Long term it may cause issues later in life?
 You need to identify the trigger and make lifestyle changes.

-Stage #2 Definitely a problem.
+Stage #2 or Definitely a problem.
 This is most likely causing immediate harm and perhaps longer term issues?
 You need to identify the trigger and make lifestyle changes.

 Stage #3 May indicate a blood test needs performed as soon as possible and/or need to seek professional medical attention as soon as possible.
 In the case of my wife, she has standing blood test orders from her Dr. She can go on her own to the hospital as an out patient for blood testing, at any time.
 Basically the Dr supplied her with a stack of signed blood testing forms that are already filled in for specific tests.

-Stage #1 Observation
+Stage #1 Observation – Minor

 Darkening nose, toes, fingers, tongue/lips exposed to external cool/cold air, water, etc. Or to exposures to internally taken cold foods, drinks, etc. While this darkening normally starts on an extremity.

-Darkening is an indicator your blood is reacting to cold temps.
-This is the beginning of Hemolysis because your blood is clumping, or thickening because of your Agglutinin level and the fact it is cold reactive.
+Darkening seems to be a common indicator with many CADs.
+That your blood is reacting to cold temps.
+This is the beginning of Hemolysis because your blood is clumping, or thickening (Agglutination taking place) because of your Agglutinin level and the fact it is cold reactive.
 [If this is CAD related].

 Early on, my wife didn’t know she was CAD and cold reactive.
 We noticed her nose and fingers turned slightly dark in the cold.
 She often continued on.
 There was no pain.
 After all, life, jobs, etc all demand things too.
 Fast forward 20 years with CAD and around 60 years old, she is showing signs of neuropathy in her fingers and toes.
 She is not diabetic.

-Stage #2 Observation
+Stage #2 Observation – Definitely a problem